 \section{Jackknife regions}

-The chosen number of jackknife regions can potentially have a large impact on the signal-to-noise ratios (SNR) obtained, as the over- or underestimation of the covariance can lead to very different SNRs.
-Furthermore, if the choice in the number of jackknife regions leads to instability in the covariance, the resulting SNRs can become unreliable and even nonsensical.
+The chosen number of jackknife regions can potentially have a large impact on the S/Ns obtained, as the over- or underestimation of the covariance can lead to very different S/Ns.
+Furthermore, if the choice in the number of jackknife regions leads to instability in the covariance, the resulting S/Ns can become unreliable and even nonsensical.
 Especially for the combination of three projections, the covariance matrix is sensitive to these instabilities, due to the high number of strongly correlated elements.
 Therefore, we have studied two options for the number of jackknife regions: 125 and 64, settling on 125 for TNG300, which is used in the main body of the text as it seems to be the most stable.

 The superior stability of 125 jackknife regions versus 64 can be substantiated in two ways.
-First, when applying the covariance resolution condition, as described in Section \ref{sect:SNR method}, we see that in the case of 125 jackknife regions, systematically, more eigenvalues of the SVD pass the resolution criterium and therefore contribute to the SNR than for 64 jackknife regions.
-Second, we expect the addition of each term to result in a monotonic increase in the SNR.
-While this is not true in every case, we see that it is true for many more of the cases using 125 jackknife regions than 64 regions.
-Combined with the invertability of the matrices and the reasonable values obtained for the SNRs, the choice of 125 jackknife regions seems to make the most sense.
+First, when applying the covariance resolution condition, as described in Sect. \ref{sect:SNR method}, we see that in the case of 125 jackknife regions, systematically, more eigenvalues of the SVD pass the resolution criterium and therefore contribute to the S/N than for 64 jackknife regions.
+Second, we expect the addition of each term to result in a monotonic increase in the S/N. While this is not true in every case, we see that it is true for many more of the cases using 125 jackknife regions than 64 regions.
+Combined with the invertability of the matrices and the reasonable values obtained for the S/Ns, the choice of 125 jackknife regions seems to make the most sense.

-In this appendix, the normalised combined covariance matrices for $w_{g+}$ and $\tilde{\xi}_{g+,2}$ are shown for 64 jackknife regions ($4^3$, left side) and 125 jackknife regions ($5^3$, right side) in Figure \ref{Fig:covariancematrix 64jk}, where the right side is is analogous to Figure \ref{Fig:covariancematrix} and has been added for comparison.
+In this appendix the normalised combined covariance matrices for $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ are shown for 64 jackknife regions ($4^3$, left side) and 125 jackknife regions ($5^3$, right side) in Fig. \ref{Fig:covariancematrix 64jk}, where the right side is is analogous to Fig. \ref{Fig:covariancematrix} and has been added for comparison.